twofriedeggs/mockery/.github/ISSUE_TEMPLATE/feature_request.md

----
-name: Feature request
+name: Feature Request
-about: Suggest an idea or a new feature for Sounds
+description: Create a feature request for Mockery
-title: ''
-labels: ''
+labels: 'template: story'
-assignees: ''

----

-**Is your feature request related to a problem?
-Please describe.**
+body:
+  - type: markdown
+    attributes:
+      value: Thanks for taking the time to file a feature request!
+Please fill out this form as completely as possible.
+  - type: textarea
+    attributes:
+      label: Describe the feature/improvement you'd like to request
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+      description: A clear and concise description of what you would like and what your use case is.
+    validations:
+      required: true
+  - type: textarea
+    attributes:

-**Describe the solution you'd like**
+      label: Describe the solution you'd like
-A clear and concise description of what you want to happen.
+      description: A clear and concise description of what you want to happen.
+    validations:
+      required: true
+  - type: textarea
+    attributes:

-**Describe alternatives you've considered**
+      label: Describe alternatives you've considered
-A clear and concise description of any alternative solutions or features you've considered.
+      description: A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
+    validations:
+      required: true
+  - type: textarea
+    attributes:
+      label: Additional context
-Add any other context or screenshots about the feature request here.
+      description: Any other information about the feature request that hasn't been covered already.